Merzasphor/MWSE/docs/source/types/tes3npcInstance.md

 ### `faction`

+*Read-only*.
 Quick access to the base NPC's faction.

 **Returns**: